priv-kweihmann/meta-sca/README.md

 | SCA_ESLINT_CONFIG_FILE | Configuration-file to be used.
 See recipe eslint-native for details | string: eslint-standard.json, eslint-plain.json, eslint-airbnb.json, eslint-google.json | eslint-plain.json

 ### Available configuration for cve-check
 n.a. this module does not need configuration, nor does it support suppression or fatal error handling

+### Available configuration for bitbake
+n.a. this module does not need configuration, nor does it support suppression or fatal error handling

 ## Suppression and fatal-error